cnvogelg/plipbox/doc/src/firmware.md

   - **sr**: Reset the statistics counters.

+#### Error Log

+  - **ld**: Dump the error log.
+If an error occurs during the transfer of an Amiga plipbox command then an entry is added to the error log.
+The error log stores the time stamp when the error happened, the duration of the command, the command byte, the result code and the size of the command.
+Have a look at the source to interpret the values.
+Up to 16 error values are stored in the log.
+Then the oldest ones are removed.

+  - **lr**: Reset the error log and remove all former entries.

+  - **la <n>**: This parameter allows to toggle the logging of all commands.
+    In contrast to normal operation that only logs the commands that failed by enabling this parameter all commands are logged in the error log.

 #### Diagnosis

 plipbox offers a rich set of diagnosis (or debug) commands that let you watch